dippyshere/Inspiron-5680-Z370-OC-EFI/README.md

   - If running from the iGPU, support exists up to macOS Sequoia (15.x), but requires further configuration - see [here](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#add-2) for more information.
 - [ ] Wi-Fi + Bluetooth
   - The Qualcomm QCA9377 card is not supported by macOS, and requires replacement with a compatible card.
 See [here](https://dortania.github.io/Wireless-Buyers-Guide/types-of-wireless-card/m2.html#m-2) for recommendations.
-- [ ] Modern macOS versions (Monterey 10.14.x and later)
+- [ ] Modern macOS versions (Mojave 10.14.x and later)
-  - The NVIDIA Web Drivers required by the NVIDIA GeForce GTX 1070 is not supported by macOS Monterey and later, and requires replacement with a supported card.
+  - The NVIDIA Web Drivers required by the NVIDIA GeForce GTX 1070 is not supported by macOS Mojave and later, and requires replacement with a supported card.
 See [here](https://dortania.github.io/GPU-Buyers-Guide/modern-gpus/amd-gpu.html) for recommendations, or remove the dGPU to enable the iGPU.
   - Alternatively, the NVIDIA Web Drivers can be patched to work with later versions of macOS, however Metal functionality is lost.
-- [ ] Audio
-  - Further testing required
 - [ ] Sleep

 ## 📦 Versions